What will I study?

 If you are taking Criminology as a major, you must complete:

-- One level 1 (usually first year) elective subject
+- Two level 1 (usually first year) subjects, comprising of either:

-- One level 2 compulsory subject (usually second year)
+- One level 2 core subject (usually second year)

 - 25 points (usually two subjects) of level 2 elective subjects (with a maximum of 12.5 points in non-core elective subjects)

 - One level 3 (usually third year) capstone subject